milaboratory/docs/docs/mixcr/reference/mixcr-align.md

 `--rigid-right-alignment-boundary [(<gene_type>|<anchor_point>)]`
 : ==:fontawesome-solid-puzzle-piece: Right alignment boundary== <p>
 Configures [aligners](mixcr-align.md#v-j-and-c-aligners-parameters) to use global alignment at reads 3'-end.
 Typically used for J-C intron single primer / multiplex protocols.
 Optional gene type (`J` for J primers / `C` for C primers) or [anchor point](ref-gene-features.md) may be specified to instruct MiXCR where how to strip J or C [feature to align](mixcr-align.md#gene-features-to-align).

+`--tag-pattern <pattern>`
+: Specify tag pattern for barcoded data.

+`--keep-non-CDR3-alignments`
+: Preserve alignments that do not cover CDR3 region or cover it only partially in the .vdjca file.

+`--drop-non-CDR3-alignments`
+: Drop all alignments that do not cover CDR3 region or cover it only partially.

+`--limit-input <n>`
+: Maximal number of reads to process on [align](./mixcr-align.md).

 `--read-buffer <n>`
 : Size of buffer for FASTQ readers in bytes.
 Default: 4Mb